Class diagrams also express the associations between classes by drawing lines between the boxes representing them.

 Fruit and its

-blend() method are abstract by italicizing them.
-The association tells us that the
+Blend() method are abstract by italicizing them.

 Aggregation refers to collecting references to other classes.
 As the aggregating class has references to the other classes, we call this a has-a relationship.
 It is considered weak because the aggregated classes are only collected by the aggregating class, and can exist on their own.
-It is indicated in UML by a solid line from the aggregating class to the one it aggregates, with an open diamond “fletching” on the opposite site of the arrow (the arrowhead is optional).
+It is indicated in UML by a solid line from the aggregating class to the one it aggregates, with an open diamond “fletching” on the opposite side of the arrow (the arrowhead is optional).